Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography

-Fig. \ref{fig:sim_lf} shows the simulated light-field comparisons of the synthesized complex holograms in terms of individual light-field views and epipolar images.
-For smooth-phase GWS, wavefront energy concentrates near the eyebox center, causing severe degradation at the periphery of the eyebox are severely degraded.
-For GWS-RP, the energy of the wavefront is evenly spread out across the eyebox, which results in accurate light-field view reconstruction at all pupil locations within the eyebox.
-The image quality of random-phase polygon-based CGH is again limited by the coarse per-face textured mesh 3D representation.
-We additionally show quantitative comparisons of dense $10\times 10$ light-field reconstruction performance in terms of various standard image quality metrics between different CGH methods in Table \ref{tab:quan_metrics_lf} where RPWS clearly outperforms all methods.
+Fig.~\ref{fig:sim_fs}-(b) and ~\ref{fig:triangle_splats}-(b) compare simulated light fields of the synthesized holograms using individual views and epipolar images.
+For smooth-phase GWS, wavefront energy concentrates near the eyebox center, causing severe degradation at the periphery.
+In contrast, RPWS-GS and RPWS-$\Delta$ distribute energy evenly across the eyebox, enabling accurate view reconstruction at all pupil positions.
+Random-phase polygon-based CGH again suffers from the coarse per-face textured mesh representation.
+Quantitative results for dense $10 \times 10$ light-field reconstructions, measured with standard image quality metrics, are reported in Table~\ref{tab:quan_metrics_lf} where RPWS clearly outperforms all methods.